tejaswini972/MCW-Enterprise-ready-cloud/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

 1. **Design:** Following an outage, how can you identify and analyze any recent changes which may have contributed?
 Investigations will require details of which resource was changed, when it was changed, who made the change, and what was changed.
 How can you track changes to both resource properties (capturing both before and after state) as well as changes inside a virtual machine?

     **Solution:** The Azure activity log provides a full history of changes to the configuration of Azure resources.
 It shows when changes were made, and which account made the changes.
-The log can be filtered in many ways (resource type, resource group, time, event severity, etc.) and also exported as a CSV for processing off-line.
+The log can be filtered in many ways (resource type, resource group, time, event severity, etc.) and exported as a CSV for processing off-line.

     ![A screenshot of the Azure activity log](images/activity-log.png "Azure activity log")